dailymotion/oplog/README.md

 ## Consumer

 To write a consumer you may use any SSE library and consume the API by yourself.
-If your consumer is written in Go, a dedicated consumer library is provided.
+If your consumer is written in Go, a dedicated consumer library is available (see [github.com/dailymotion/oplog/consumer](http://godoc.org/github.com/dailymotion/oplog/consumer)).

 Here is an example of Go consumer using the provided consumer library: